Does Medicare Cover All Surgical Trays?

 - Higher quality surgery resulting from reduced risk of human error

-- Sterilized instruments lowering the risk of infection
+- Sterilized instruments lower the risk of infection

 Read on to discover what surgical benefits Medicaid provides and what if any, aftercare or rehabilitation services are covered following surgery.